Great cars, sausages, and Oktoberfest are a few things everyone associates with Germany, but besides these, what is Germany famous for?

 World War I

-This topic is very complex, though, and there is a lot more to say!
+This topic is very complex, though, and there is much more to say!

 World War II, the Nazis, and concentration camps